Saleca/vl53l1x_uld_esp_wrapper/readme.md

 # VL53L1X_ULD_ESP_WRAPPER

-I created this wrapper to *hopefully* simplify the use of vl53l1x time of flight sensors in esp-idf
+i created this wrapper to *hopefully* simplify the use of vl53l1x time of flight sensors in esp-idf

-The component is not complete, and **there will be breaking changes**, but there are two potential uses for this component:
+the component is not complete, and **there will be breaking changes**, but there are two potential uses for this component:
 - as demonstrated bellow and in the `example.c` its possible to have the sensor configured and measuring with minimal set up required.
 - using the raw API, bare in mind that the API requires platform specific implementation for I2C and WAIT function(s) that can be found in `core/src/vl53l1_platform.c` or simply by assigning functions to the pointers at the bottom of the file.

-> future chages include  rearrangement of astraction layer (*potential breaking changes*), sensor config handle to include default values for timings and modes of operation, although the aim is to make it simple, I designed it like this to allow multiple sensors under multiple i2c bus but bare in mind i have done very little testing.
+> future chages include (*potential breaking changes*)

 # how to include on your esp-idf project